Ensure a stable future for The Research Foundation and help generations to come by including us in your estate plans.

 A gift by will allows you to make a significant contribution that was not affordable during your lifetime.
 The simplest gift is a bequest in your will.
 Most bequests leave a specific amount or percentage of the donor’s estate to charity with no restrictions on how the money is to be used.
 Because the full value of the bequest is deductible, heirs generally escape gift and estate taxes.

 Through contributions from our dedicated donors, we provide scholarships to nursing and allied health students in the Kansas City area and surrounding region.
-You can support health care education by making a gift of $50,000, given over time or all at once, to establish a named endowment fund.
+You can support health care education by making a gift of $25,000, given over time or all at once, to establish a named endowment fund.
 The interest earned is given as an annual scholarship in perpetuity.
 When establishing the fund, you can define the criteria for the annual scholarship award, such as financial need, academics, or service.
 View a list of current named scholarship funds donors have established here.
+Read stories about those who have established funds below.

 - Stock: By making a gift of appreciated stock (held more than one year), you can avoid or delay the capital gains tax.
 You may deduct the current fair market value of the stock on your tax return no matter what was originally paid for the stock.
 Your broker will need to contact us for our DTC number and account number.